|

 Swing like a monkey

 Visit Donnybrook Apple Fun Park – the biggest free fun park in the Southern Hemisphere.
 Middleton Beach, Albany has picnic and barbecue facilities as well as great playground.
-Also look out for the kid friendly wineries and breweries that have playgrounds while mum and dad do a wine tasting or enjoy a pint.
+Also look out for the kid friendly wineries and breweries that have playgrounds while the parents do a wine tasting or enjoy a pint.

 #4